openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 #### Introduction

 A Storage Router is  running the Open vStorage software.
-A single Storage Router can host multiple [vPools](vpools.md) as datastore for vMachines.
-Each ESXi can only host a single Storage Router.
+A single Storage Router can host multiple [vPools](vpools.md) as storage pool for vDisks.

 #### Storage Router Overview